Monirehrad/Statistics-in-Data-Science-Notebooks/README.md

 **Statistics in Data Science (A Practical and Intuitive Introduction)**

-The notebooks are designed to provide simple, intuitive, and hands-on Python examples that support the concepts introduced throughout the book.
+The notebooks are designed to provide simple, intuitive, and hands-on Python and R examples that support the concepts introduced throughout the book.

 ---